tg1482/priomptipy/README.md

 These are logical components of PriomptiPy.
 They work the same way as in the original library.

-- Scope: Groups messages and assigns priorities, dictating which messages should be rendered first.
+- **Scope**: Groups messages and assigns priorities, dictating which messages should be rendered first.
-- Empty: Reserves space in the prompt, useful for ensuring there's room for AI-generated content.
+- **Empty**: Reserves space in the prompt, useful for ensuring there's room for AI-generated content.
-- Isolate: A section of the prompt with its own token limit.
+- **Isolate**: A section of the prompt with its own token limit.
 Useful when you want to include limited information from multiple sources.
-- First: Sufficiently high child is selected for inclusion, while subsequent children are excluded.
+- **First**: Sufficiently high child is selected for inclusion, while subsequent children are excluded.
 This feature is beneficial for creating fallback mechanisms, such as displaying a message like "(result omitted)" when the output exceeds a certain length.
-- Capture: Capture the output and parse it right within the prompt.
+- **Capture**: Capture the output and parse it right within the prompt.
 Implemented but not functional yet.

 And these are the message components that are used to build the content to send to AI models -

-- SystemMessage: Represents system-level information.
+- **SystemMessage**: Represents system-level information.
-- UserMessage/AssistantMessage: Denotes messages from the user or the AI assistant.
+- **UserMessage/AssistantMessage**: Denotes messages from the user or the AI assistant.
-- Function: Encapsulates a callable function within the prompt.
+- **Function**: Encapsulates a callable function within the prompt.
 The callable feature isn't fully supported yet.

 ## Caveats

 While PriomptiPy enhances prompt management, it requires careful consideration of priorities to avoid overcomplicating prompts.
 It's crucial to balance the use of priorities to maintain efficient and cache-friendly prompts.

-- Runnable function calling and capturing isn't fully supported yet.
+- Runnable function calling and capturing isn't supported yet.
 Will look to support this in the future.
-- While the building blocks for cacheing are present, we haven't included any cacheing of results yet.
+- Just like the JS library, we haven't solved for cacheing yet.
 Would benefit from some help here.
-- There could be potential errors in our implementation of the Javascript library, please let us know / open an issue and we will get to it.
+- Will add more examples shortly, in the meantime, kindly take a look at the Tests for some sample usage.
 - Would appreciate any support with maintaining and developing this library and keeping it in sync with the awesome Priompt library.
+There could be bugs in our current implementation as well, so use with caution.

 ## Contributions